Integral Care helps people build health and well-being so everyone has the foundation to reach their full potential.

-New Milestones Foundation (NMF) was founded in 1983 by Judy Yudof, a former chair of Integral Care’s Board of Trustees.
+Integral Care Foundation (ICF), formerly New Milestones Foundation, was founded in 1983 by Judy Yudof, a former chair of Integral Care’s Board of Trustees.
 Yudof saw an opportunity to further support Integral Care’s programs by raising awareness and resources for mental health.
-NMF’s vision is to increase community support, awareness and responsibility for the mental health of our citizens and to advocate on their behalf.

-In its early days, NMF secured grant dollars from the Robert Wood Johnson Foundation to purchase housing for people living with mental illness that would be managed by Integral Care staff.
-Today, NMF hosts Bridging the Gap, an annual gala to support its mission and raise funds for Integral Care.
+In its early days, ICF secured grant dollars from the Robert Wood Johnson Foundation to purchase housing for people living with mental illness that would be managed by Integral Care staff.
+Today, ICF hosts Bridging the Gap, an annual gala to support its mission and raise funds for Integral Care.

-NMF also hosts Speakers Bureaus in the community to help reduce the stigma associated with mental illness as well as increase awareness about Integral Care’s programs and services.
-Funds raised by NMF help Integral Care support adults and children living with mental illness, substance use disorder and intellectual and developmental disabilities in Travis County.
+ICF also hosts Speakers Bureaus in the community to help reduce the stigma associated with mental illness as well as increase awareness about Integral Care’s programs and services.
+Funds raised by ICF help Integral Care support adults and children living with mental illness, substance use disorder and intellectual and developmental disabilities in Travis County.

 For more information, visit newmilestones.org or e-mail email@example.com.